bavla/biblio/Eu/one/README.md

 # Pictures of the strongest neighbor skeleton networks

-Each node (country) of the original network is linked to its neighbor with which it largest number of collaborations.
+Each node (country) of the original network is linked to its neighbor with which it has the largest number of co-authored papers.

 1. http://vlado.fmf.uni-lj.si/TEST/Eu/EuS00.htm
 1. http://vlado.fmf.uni-lj.si/TEST/Eu/EuS01.htm